-Insert a blank table for your template in a word processing document and list the months that correspond the present school year (i.e. September to June) in the first column.
+Insert a blank table for your template in a word processing document and list the months that correspond the present school year (e.g. September to June) in the first column.
 Take the curriculum specifications and look at what functions, grammar and vocabulary make sense to teach in each month.
 They should be listed at the top of the table and jotted down under the corresponding columns.

-Remember to consider the school year has been divided up into two terms at present (i.e. quimestres: one starting in September and the other in February with a break of 15 days between both) and you should realistically break down the contents (i.e. functions) proposed into months by also taking into account vacation days and holidays (for an accurate reference on them, take a look at the school calendar provided on the Ministry of Education's website at http://www.educacion.gob.ec/sierra.html.
+Remember to consider the school year has been divided up into two terms at present (i.e. quimestres: one starting in September and the other in February with a break of 15 days between both) and you should realistically break down the contents (i.e. functions) proposed into months by also taking into account vacation days and holidays (for an accurate reference on them, take a look at the school calendar provided on the Ministry of Education's website at http://educacion.gob.ec/wpcontent/uploads/downloads/2014/08/Cronograma-de-clases-Ciclo-Sierra.pdf